-Satellite CTE programs are open to 12th-grade EGUSD students and provide intensive, hands-on training in real-world settings.
-Some courses even offer college credit or industry-recognized certifications.
+Satellite CTE programs are open to 12th-grade EGUSD students and provide intensive, handson training in real-world settings.
+Some courses even offer college credit or industry-recognized WORK EXPERIENCE EDUCATION certifications.
 These programs are typically held before or after school and are available district-wide.

-Kev Information:
+Key Information:

-- Available to 12th-grade students only. - Year-long courses that range from 1 to 3 hours daily. - No mid-year applications accepted. - If demand exceeds capacity, students are selected - Transportation is not provided-students must arrange their own travel.
+- Available to 12th-grade students only. - Year-long courses that range from 1 to 3 hours daily. - No mid-year applications accepted. - If demand exceeds capacity, students are selected by lottery. - Transportation is not provided-students must arrange their own travel.